hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/rest_auth_proxy.rst

 Apache Proxy Setup Guide
 ========================

-For further clarification, this section walks through the set up of a simple `Apache 2 <https://httpd.apache.org/>`_ proxy server secured with Basic Auth and https, pointed at an instance of the *Sawtooth* REST API.
+For further clarification, this section walks through the setup of a simple `Apache 2 <https://httpd.apache.org/>`_ proxy server secured with Basic Auth and https, pointed at an instance of the *Sawtooth* REST API.